 There are several other benefits of chlorella tablets, such as the nutrient Chlorella Growth Factor, or

-You can easily add chlorella to your diet each day by taking Sun Chlorella® tablets, or by mixing Sun Chlorella® granules into your favorite green smoothies and juices.
+You can easily add chlorella to your diet each day by taking Sun Chlorella® tablets, or by mixing Sun Chlorella® powder into your favorite green smoothies and juices.

 It’s only natural to feel a little foggy after being in vacation mode all summer.
 Luckily, healthy fats can make the transition to a back to school (or work) routine easier because they promote healthy cognitive function.